JohanTokarskij/E-Commerce-Kafka-Simulator/README.md

 4. Install the required dependencies: `pip install -r requirements.txt`
 5. Run `docker-compose up -d` in terminal to pull the necessary Docker images and start the containers.

-## Running the Simulation:
-- Make sure Kafka and Zookeper are running in Docker (execute `docker-compose up -d` to start the containers).
-- Start the main producer: To begin generating and dispatching orders to the Kafka topic, open your console and execute the command `python kafka_order_producer.py`.
-This step activates the producer script, which is responsible for creating the simulation's order flow.

-- Initialize the consumers and the second producer: Open another console window and run `python kafka_run_all_consumers.py`.
-This command launches all the consumer scripts and a second producer, working together to process the incoming orders.

 ### Integrating AWS OpenSearch for Analytics
 The project is configured to dispatch output to AWS OpenSearch, in addition to providing console output.
 Here’s a brief guide on setting up AWS OpenSearch and configuring the project to communicate with it: